MicrosoftDocs/power-automate-docs/articles/create-variable-store-values.md

 1. Sign into [Power Automate](sign-up-sign-in.md).

-1. Create a cloud flow and under the step where you want to add a variable, follow one of these steps:
+1. Create a cloud cloud flow and under the step where you want to add a variable, follow one of these steps:

    * To add an action under the last step, select **New step**.